Hurricane Beryl: Louisiana

-In Cameron Parish, Louisiana, portions of LA 27 and LA 82 alongside some roads in Lake Charles saw debris and heavy rainfall due to Beryl.
+Storm surge peaked at 3.2 ft at Freshwater Lock.
+Sustained winds of 38 kn was reported in Cameron.
+In Cameron Parish, portions of LA 27 and LA 82 alongside some roads in Lake Charles saw debris and heavy rainfall due to Beryl.
+Minor flooding was reported in New Orleans.
 As the storm traveled inland, it brought severe weather to the northwestern side of the state, with several tornado warnings and power outages; There were 27 confirmed tornadoes in the state, including multiple large and long-tracked tornadoes.
 Six EF2 tornadoes were also confirmed, with one of them striking Pleasant Hill before causing additional damage north of the town.
 Unrelated to the tornado to the east of the town, a natural gas leak occurred on LA 174.
 Another EF2 tornado that injured a person west of Union Springs.
 Another large, low-end EF2 tornado tracked over 50 mi passing through Barksdale Air Force Base, and killing a woman and injuring her two children east of Benton when it knocked a tree down onto her mobile home.
 Three EFU tornadoes, three EF0 tornadoes, and 15 other EF1 tornadoes were also confirmed in the state, including the aforementioned EF1 tornado that caused an injury and crossed the state line into Texas and two other EF1 tornadoes that crossed into Arkansas.
 Over 20,000 SWEPCO customers lost power in Northwestern Louisiana.

 Mississippi Valley

 Arkansas was battered by rain as Beryl moved through as a tropical depression.
 The highest rainfall total in the state was 8 in in Ico in Grant County.
 Areas in the Little Rock metropolitan area in Pulaski County received over 2 in of rain with the peak total being 7.31 in in the Ferndale area.
 Although it had weakened, wind gusts up to tropical storm force were recorded in the state.
 The peak recorded gust was 47 mph in Doddridge.
+In Philadelphia, trees were uprooted with some snapped.
+In Camden, power lines and power poles were blown down.
 Many tornado warnings were issued in the state as well; six EF1 tornadoes and two EF0 tornadoes were confirmed; two other EF1 tornadoes tracked out of Louisiana and into Arkansas.
 Almost 14,000 Arkansans were without power.
 An EF1 tornado was also confirmed in Mississippi.

 A flood watch was in effect in Missouri for the Mississippi and Missouri Rivers, and other parts of the state, including near the Lake of the Ozarks.
 The baseball game between St. Louis Cardinals and the Kansas City Royals was rescheduled due to rainfall from Beryl.
 St. Louis saw flooding and heavy rainfall.